Skip to main content

 The check is performed using the Content Analysis Rule condition Where message contains suspect URLs.

-You can perform advanced configuration for this feature using Registry settings.
+You can perform advanced configuration for this feature using Advanced Settings or the Registry.

 Local Domain Checking